Scripting

 Scripting Commands Reference

-For a complete reference of all scripting commands see the Help file.
+For a complete reference of all scripting commands, refer to the Help file.

 Scripting Resources

-Here is a places where you can find free scripts to use and learn:
+Here is a place where you can find free scripts to use and learn:

-This page has been written 2008-03-06.
-The screenshots don’t reflect the current look of the application.
-Some of the functionality might have been changed or enhanced in the current version.
+This page was last updated on 2024-01-11.
+Screenshots do not necessarily reflect the current look and feel of the application.
+Some of the functionality may have been changed or enhanced in the current version.